Hormone therapies block the production of oestrogen, or prevent it from stimulating breast cancer cell growth.

 - Aromatase inhibitors – anastrozole (Arimidex), letrozole (Femara, Letala), exemestane (Aromasin)

 - Ovarian suppression with drug therapy or surgery

 The choice of hormone therapy is determined by:

 - your general health

-Tamoxifen belongs to a group of drugs known as SERMS (Selective oEstrogen Receptor Modulators) which block the effect of oestrogen on breast cancer cells but allow some oestrogen to nourish other sites (for example, bones and uterus).
-It’s an “anti-oestrogen” agent which binds to the receptors and prevents oestrogen from entering the cancer cells.
+Tamoxifen belongs to a group of drugs known as SERMS (Selective oEstrogen Receptor Modulators) that block the effect of oestrogen on breast cancer cells, but allow some oestrogen to nourish other sites (for example, bones and uterus).
+It’s an “anti-oestrogen” agent that binds to the receptors and prevents oestrogen from entering the cancer cells.
 This reduces the risk of the cancer coming back in the future and helps prevent breast cancer-related deaths.
 It also reduces the chance of developing a second breast cancer.

-You may be prescribed tamoxifen for 5-10 years depending on your risk of cancer recurrence, and the benefits of tamoxifen continue long after you stop taking it.
+You may be prescribed tamoxifen for five to 10 years depending on your risk of cancer recurrence, and the benefits of tamoxifen continue long after you stop taking it.
 Discuss the risks versus benefits in your case with your breast cancer specialist.

-Post-menopausal women may sometimes be recommended to switch to an aromatase inhibitor after taking tamoxifen for 2-3 years.
-Tamoxifen may also be given in conjunction with Zoladex, another medication which switches off ovarian function in pre-menopausal women.
+Post-menopausal women may sometimes be recommended to switch to an aromatase inhibitor after taking tamoxifen for two to three years.
+Tamoxifen may also be given in conjunction with Zoladex, another medication that switches off ovarian function in pre-menopausal women.

 Tamoxifen has also been shown to reduce the risk of developing breast cancer in women who are at high risk of the disease.